microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     LicenseCheckForEditIsEnabled
         A **Boolean** value indicating whether the user is a business user or not.
 This must be set to ``true`` whenever the user is a business user.
 See :ref:`Business editing` for more information.

+    UserInfo
+        A **string** value containing information about the user.
+This string will be passed from Office Online to the host by means of a :ref:`PutUserInfo` operation.
+If the host has a UserInfo string for the user, they must include it in this property.
+See the :ref:`PutUserInfo` documentation for more details.

+        ..  versionadded:: 2015.08.03
+            Support for this property was added to Office Online on August 3, 2015.

 ..  _permissions: